 - Get closer to the stars.
 The higher you are, the less the atmosphere will obscure the starlight.
 The next time you’re on top of a mountain, spend the night—and bring a tripod.

 Light painting is manually adding light to a long exposure.
 During a long exposure (say, 30 seconds), you can walk through the frame without appearing in the final picture.
 This gives you the opportunity to walk around a picture and selectively add light wherever you’d like it.
 To help hide your movements, wear all black.
 At its simplest, you might use light painting like a portrait photographer uses strobes—to improve the ambient light by filling in shadows.
-However, light painting is also a rapidly developing art form where people create amazing pictures using night landscapes and complex, custom-build light contraptions.
-Though he wasn’t the first light painter, Pablo Picasso showed the world light painting in 1949 when Life magazine photographer Gjon Mili visited him; Picasso had been inspired when Mili showed him his photos of ice skaters with lights attached to their skates, jumping in darkness. https://www.youtube.com/watch?v=UkxUDJfcW4E This has been a small excerpt from Chapter 10 of Stunning Digital Photography.
+However, light painting is also a rapidly developing art form where people create amazing pictures using night landscapes and complex, custom-built light contraptions.
+Though he wasn’t the first light painter, Pablo Picasso showed the world light painting in 1949 when Life magazine photographer Gjon Mili visited him; Picasso had been inspired when Mili showed him his photos of ice skaters with lights attached to their skates, jumping in darkness.